dizzy-labs/dizzydon/README.md

 * Custom css for mastodon
 * Supports vanilla, glitch-soc, and sleeping town front ends
 * Default theme based on pico-8 palette
-* Customizable colors and toggles for shadows and transparency
+* Customizable colors and toggles for shadows
+* Adjustable transparency in custom colors (so you can have semi-transparent columns)
 * Nicer Show More/Less buttons on their own line

 <img src="https://raw.githubusercontent.com/dizzy-labs/dizzydon/master/screenshots/dizzydon-pink-reverse-columns.png" width="600px" alt="dizzydon with a lighter styling and reversed columns">